 The team of clinicians and interns working with Housing is called the Embedded Team.

-The team consists of two full-time mental health clinicians, two counselors-in-residence and five counseling interns.
-It is open to all residential students.
+The Embedded Team currently consists of full-time mental health clinicians, counselors-in-residence (CIRs), and counseling interns.

 The program takes a proactive approach to helping students with reducing various stressors that can occur in the university environment.

 We offer free short-term individual counseling to all students at the University of Arkansas, which includes our students that live on campus.

 CAPS utilizes a Care Matching Model that is designed to identify an individualized plan to promote student autonomy and empowerment in their care.
 The options provided to students are tailored to meet their specific needs using a diversity of resources offered by the counseling center, campus partners and community providers.